MidHunterX/Expression/README.md

 ...
 ```

-Remember, both directories and files are valid wallpaper items.
+Reminder: both directories and files are valid wallpaper items.

 3. Now let's configure which time to run these special wallpaper overrides.